INSPIRATION & EXPERT ADVICE FOR INDEPENDENT TRAVELLERS

 The Stephansdom was initially completed in Romanesque style in 1160, but expansions continued until 1511, many which were Gothic in design.
 The church is well-known for its detailed and symbolic architecture, but its multi-coloured roof of 230,000 glazed tiles has made the church one of Vienna’s most recognizable symbols.

-We chose not to go on a tour of the church because it was quite expensive for the all inclusive ticket (€17.90 at the time to see the cathedral, catacombs, north and south towers, and the treasury).
-Too bad because I would have liked to gone up the spire to get a closer look at the tiled roof!
+We chose not to go on a tour of the church because it was quite expensive for the all inclusive ticket (€17.90 at the time to see the cathedral, catacombs, north and south towers, and the treasury.
+Check current prices here).
+Too bad because I would have liked to go up the spire to get a closer look at the tiled roof!

 More Vienna Attractions and Travel Guides